 In this discussion we examined the case for creating queer Saints by proposing the Canonization of St. Zackie Oh.
 Do we need symbols and heroes in the LGBTQI movement?
 Is it a good idea to steal ideas from religion and why?
 What characteristics would this Saint have?
 The Tomas Diafas made his case.
-(Kangela Tromokratsch was not available on the day)
+(Kangela Tromokratsch decided not to participate on the day)

 A special video presentation by Alexino Piravlos was shown before the presentation.

 Welcome to Symposium: an avant-premiere and a special screening.
 (18:00-20:00)